towersvault/shinpokered/README.md

 #New features & adjustments since last version:
 -----------
-- If playing on super gameboy, hold select when loading a pokedex entry to see that pokemon's shiny palette
-- DVs of trainer pokemon are set back to vanilla default levels if using the "shift" battle style
-- TMs and HMs now have their attacks (albeit abbreviated) appended to the item names
-- The game corner chief will buy pokemon from you post-e4
-- The bookcase in the ship tileset has been replaced with a ship's navigational pc
-- A ship's PC has been added to the ss. anne's kitchen and made functional
 - *v1.14 beta* The transitional frame when turning 180 degrees now shows correctly
 - *v1.14 beta* The lower right corner tile of the mon back pic is no longer blanked
 - *v1.14 beta* Fixed the flipped text for a girl in Saffron and the letter she is writing